matheus510/flashtatu/README.md

 #### Setup

-After cloning this repository, you will have to install npm dependencies (socket.io).
+After cloning this repository, you will have to install npm dependencies (socket.io) UNUSED for now, but I'm working on it (for the dashboard).
 Just type on your console:
 ```sh
 $ npm install
 ```